vinzoperez/JavaFX-Calculator/README.md

 ## Features
 - JavaFX GUI: A clean and easy-to-use graphical user interface (GUI) built with JavaFX.

-- Lightweight & Fast: Designed to be a simple yet efficient tool for currency conversion.
+- Lightweight & Fast: Designed to be a simple yet efficient tool for basic calculations.

 - Customizable: The GUI is built in a way that allows future updates for more features or customization.